 - Stay at least 6 feet (about 2 arms’ length) from other people while traveling through library spaces.
 Do not gather in groups and stay out of fully occupied spaces.

-The University has significant limitations on the number of visitors to campus during the Fall 2020 semester.
+The University has significant limitations on the number of visitors to campus.
 Research requests by non-ND-affiliates will be evaluated on a case-by-case basis, per the University’s Campus Visitors Policy.

 Hesburgh Libraries Reopening Task Force has diligently prepared library spaces and redesigned in-person services.
 Please only visit our spaces if you have been issued a green pass for the day on the Return to Campus Advisor Tool.
 For those who need or prefer remote access to expertise and digital resources, we are always a chat, email, or Zoom consultation away.